MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [ ] To outline the government’s recommended defensive tactics.
 - [ ] To ensure the corporation issues new shares before the takeover.

-> **Explanation:** The circular’s purpose is to inform shareholders of all relevant details—like price, conditions, and proposed changes—so they can decide whether to tender their shares.
+> **Explanation:**( The circular’s purpose is to inform shareholders of all relevant details—like price, conditions, and proposed changes—so they can decide whether to tender their shares.)

----

 ### Which of the following best describes a common defensive tactic known as a “poison pill”?